 TIP: You can also use standard reports to segment your donors by their giving history.
-For example, we mentioned LYBUNT (Last Year But Unfortunately Not This Year) reports in a recent article.
-This report will show you all donors who gave to your organization last year, but haven't given yet this year.
+For example, LYBUNT (Last Year But Unfortunately Not This Year) reports will show you all donors who gave to your organization last year, but haven't given yet this year.
 This (and similar) reports help you segment constituents who may be especially likely to donate again.

 Finally, it is helpful to understand who is opening your eNewsletters and which (if any) links they are following. eNewsletter tools like Constant Contact, MailChimp, and Vertical Response give you detailed statistics on who opens your emails and what links they click on for more information.

 Whether or not this data is not integrated directly with your donor database, you can always use these detailed stats to ensure your communications are of interest to your constituents.
 You can even determine if certain stories are more pertinent for specific subsets of your constituent base.

 TIP: Use an eNewsletter service to send out your mass e-communications.
 And use short intros to each section with a link for more information on your website or blog - this will help in two ways: 1) Readers scan emails so they'll see all of your stories and 2) You will be able to collect stats about who read each type of story.

 What good is an annual campaign … if nobody knows about it?
 The internet offers easy, free ways to promote your annual campaign and keep it top of mind.
 Make it easy to find information about your annual campaign on your website, blog, Facebook Page, eNewsletter, etc. Research shows that multi-channel communications with donors result in more regular, larger donations.